gocd/docs.go.cd/installation/configure-reverse-proxy.md

 ---
-description: Tip and examples on how to configue a Proxy server to use with GoCD server
+description: Tip and examples on how to configure a Proxy server to use with GoCD server
 keywords: proxy server, configure proxy server, gocd apache, gocd nginx, custom ssl ports, continuous delivery
 ---